datasektionen/bawang-content/namnder/mottagningen/body_en.md

 So how do you recognize a Dadda?
 They often come in groups of three and are always wearing a sunny smile on their face to go with their cheerful attitude.
 Secondly the Dadda can be recognized by their cerise coloured overalls and dazzlingly white blankies.
 The Daddery can create miracles, but they alone cannot get nØllan through their first time at Technis. nØllan themselves must learn to stick together.
 In order to gain strength, nØllan will move in nØllegroups that all have three FavoriteDaddas to go to.
 In these groups, nØllan can search for courage in order to jointly defy the dangers that may appear.

-As nØllan will spend a lot of time with their Dadda during their first weeks at Technis, they should opt to use every opportunity to make their Dadda happy.
-Hug them, give them something nice and play fun games with your Dadda.
+As nØllan will spend a lot of time with their Dadda during their first weeks at Technis, they should take every opportunity be kind to their Dadda happy.
 If you follow this advice, the road to Life at Technis might be bearable, maybe even something nØllan will never forget.
 The Daddery will do everything in their power to make sure nØllan feels comfortable!
 Remember the Daddery’s quote:

 _“On the surface soft, at core huggable!”_